s1131610/my-vent/README.md

 Download the source code from your StackBlitz project by clicking the Download Project icon in the left menu, across from Project, to download your files.

-Create a new Angular CLI workspace using the '''ng new''' command, where my-project-name is what you would like to call your project
+Create a new Angular CLI workspace using the ```ng new``` command, where my-project-name is what you would like to call your project

 This command displays a series of configuration prompts.
 For this tutorial, accept the default settings for each prompt.